 Note: The Friendly name is used with the setKFireAction command to trigger the action.
-Refer to the Kaleido Remote Control Protocol (Gateway) User's Guide, available from the Documentation Library section of Grass Valley's website, for details.
+Refer to the Kaleido Remote Control Protocol (Gateway) User's Guide, for details.
+See Related Documentation, on page 9.

 Editing an Action

 To edit an action